 November 2021 Calendar

 Plus, here at VLCalendar.com, we have a lot more than just a free November 2021 Calendar download.
 We also offer calendars for all twelve months of 2020, 2021, and 2022.
 So feel free to get a jump start on scheduling and download them all now!
 You only need three things to enjoy our entire collection of free, easy-to-print calendars.
 They are: an internet connection, a .pdf reading software like Adobe Reader, and a printer loaded up with 8.5″ by 11″ paper.
 If you’ve got those three things, then we welcome you to print as many calendars as you’d like.
 In fact, print one for your home, another for your office, and more for your friends and family!

-Additionally, on our November 2020 Calendar, you’ll find 30 days and five holidays labelled for your planning convenience.
+Additionally, on our November Calendar 2021, you’ll find 30 days and five holidays labelled for your planning convenience.
 These important days are: the end of Daylight Savings Time, Election Day, Veterans Day, Thanksgiving, and Black Friday.
 For more information on these days or the month of November in general, keep reading below!
-And don’t forget to scroll down further to get your very own FREE November 2020 Calendar download!
+And don’t forget to scroll down further to get your very own FREE November Calendar download!

-- First Quarter Moon – Saturday November 21
+- First Quarter Moon on Thursday, November 11

 As we know it today, November is the eleventh month of the twelve month year.
 In fact, the twelve month format of the calendar we currently use is called the “Gregorian Calendar“.
 This calendar was created and implemented in 450 BCE.
 However, prior to 45 BCE, the Roman Calendar was used.
 The Roman calendar only had ten months.
 The year started in March and ended in December, making November the ninth month.
 This is important information in regards to how November got its name.